 Despite what we have been taught to believe, not all fats are bad.

-Of course some types of fats are bad for you and therefore should be avoided, but there are other types of fats that aid glowing skin and are important for a healthy heart.
+Of course, some types of fats are bad for you and therefore should be avoided, but there are other types of fats that provide nutrients for glowing skin, healthy brain function, energy, and are important for a healthy heart.

 Monounsaturated and polyunsaturated fats, known as good fats, help reduce cholesterol in your bloodstream, which can also lower the risk of heart disease and stroke.

 Monounsaturated and polyunsaturated fats provide your body with essential nutrients it needs that it can’t produce on its own, such as omega 3 and omega 6.
 Omega 3 & 6 are both building blocks of healthy cell membranes and help produce the natural oil barrier on your skin, which is critical for keeping your skin glowing and hydrated.

 MCT stands for Medium-Chain Triglycerides.
 The most common form can be found sourced from coconut oil.

 MCTs have gained popularity in the health industry due to the vast benefits associated with these triglyceride chains. one of the main benefits of MCTs is promoting quick energy for both the body and the brain.